Frequently Asked Questions

 "Takasago" means "upper mountain" in Japanese, giving credit to the Japanese researcher who saved it from the brink of extinction in the late 1970s.
 Using Mandarin, the Taiwanese call this the "Gaoshan Tugou", also meaning "upper mountain dog".
 In Japanese and Mandarin, the "upper mountain" term distinguishes this black, indigenous dog from the other types of Taiwan Dogs (like brown and brindle).
 Only in the English Formosan Mountain Dog name does "mountain" refer to all types of dogs.

-This variety we call the Formosan Black is considered by researchers to be just one type of "Formosan Mountain Dog" among other sizes and colors within the greater breed.
-The terms are confusing, probably because so little has been known about this dog from when the West first began recognizing the breed.
-The brown and brindle dogs really shouldn't have the word "Mountain" in their proper breed name, but alas!
+This variety we call the Formosan Black is considered by researchers to be just one type of "Formosan Mountain Dog" among other sizes and colors within the greater species.
+The terms are confusing, probably because so little has been known about this dog from when the West first began recognizing the species.
+The brown and brindle dogs really shouldn't have the word "Mountain" in their proper species name, but alas!
 The Taiwanese don't see a difference between ketchup and the tomato sauce we put on pizza and spaghetti.
 It stands to reason that we don't see the difference between their clearly different dogs.

 How can I contact you?